 - Ansel Adams, whose most famous work includes his black and white landscape photos of the American West (like the Snake River and Tetons, shown above).
 He is perhaps the most famous photographer in history, and helped popularize landscape photography as well as conservation of natural spaces.
 One of the most famous Ansel Adams quotes is, "You don't take a photograph, you make it."

 - Henri Cartier-Bresson, who is considered the father of photojournalism.
 His candid portraits and street scenes captured the imagination of millions.
 He also photographed some of the most important events in history, including the Chinese Revolution and the social and economic changes in the United States after World War II.
-One of the best Henri Cartier-Bresson quotes is, "To me, photography is the simultaneous recognition, in a fraction of a second, of the significance of an event."
+One of the best Henri Cartier-Bresson quotes is, "To me, photography definition, is the simultaneous recognition, in a fraction of a second, of the significance of an event."

 - Dorothea Lange, who became one of the most famous female photographers in history thanks to her documentary-style photographs of the Great Depression (her most famous image, Migrant Mother, is shown above).
 In fact, if you've ever seen photos from that era, the chances are good that you've seen some of her photographs.
 In addition to recording an important era of American history, Lange's work showed the world how powerful a camera can be.
 One of the most famous Dorothea Lange quotes is, "While there is perhaps a province in which the photograph can tell us nothing more than what we see with our own eyes, there is another in which it proves to us how little our eyes permit us to see."

 - Alfred Stieglitz, who popularized photography as an art form in the late 1800s and early 1900s.
 He's best known for portraits that had feeling and emotion to them that made them more than just a snapshot of a moment in time, but a piece that told the story of that person in that moment.
-Today's perception of photography as art, just as much as paintings and sculptures, is due in large part to Stieglitz.
+Today's perception of photography definition as art, just as much as paintings and sculptures, is due in large part to Stieglitz.
 One of the most famous Alfred Stieglitz quotes is, "I am not a painter, nor an artist.
 Therefore I can see straight, and that may be my undoing."

 - A camera (duh).
 Both DSLRs (like the Nikon D850) and mirrorless cameras (like the Sony a7R III) have their advantages and disadvantages.
 But common traits between them include larger sensors, full manual controls, and interchangeable lenses.
 Learn more about the DSLR vs mirrorless debate in our exploration of 10 differences between DSLRs and mirrorless cameras.